-Or enter the corresponding Hex color code.
+Or enter the corresponding Hex color code or the HTML color name.

 6. Repeat steps 2 to 5 to add more general colors.

 Once the new theme is saved and selected in the opened workbook, all of the defined General Colors will be added as options in the General Colors drop-down list of a Color variable in a visualization.